 Install a Flow Sensor

 The flow sensor automatically triggers the shut-off of a water pipe valve and prevents leaks.
 You can purchase and install flow sensors to detects plumbing leaks and protect your home from water damages.

 Sometimes leaks are signs of structural damages or roof deterioration.
 It’s likely that roof leaks will leave stains of running water on the wall, and in worse cases, trails of visible damage will be seen.
 You can inspect your ceilings and roof to find the source of leakage, and mark deteriorated areas before replacing any damaged parts.
 Using temporary DIY methods to plug roof leaks can prevent further threats to the safety of your home.

 Replace Shower Gaskets

 It’s time to change a defective washer if you have a shower that drips water from the spout even after closing the valve.
 Simply cut water supply to that shower, disassemble the stem and replace the washer.
 Reinstalling shower gaskets (washers) is relatively easy fix within 30 minutes.

 The drains of your bathtub might have cracks or loose connections.
 More so, a faulty drain gasket can cause a continuous flow of wastewater.
 Inspect the bathtub drain to check if the gasket is old or missing before replacing it.
-Simply unscrew the drain pipe with a channel-lock plier to check the fault.
-You can also use silicon sealant gel to firmly hold the gasket before tightening the bathtub drain.
+Simply unscrew the drainpipe with a channel-lock plier to check the fault.
+You can also use silicone sealant gel to firmly hold the gasket before tightening the bathtub drain.

 Water Heater Leaks